Green Infrastructure Low Impact Development Training

 About the Training

-Many communities in Georgia experience challenges with urban flooding and stormwater management.
-For years, cities have been designed to act as funnels to convey water quickly which causes downstream pollution and long-term health and safety concerns, however, Georgia recently revised their stormwater management manual to directly address these issues.
-This update created a set of best management practices for more flexibility and are referred to as Green Infrastructure (GI).
-Green infrastructure is a cost-effective approach to managing stormwater runoff bytreating it as a resource rather than a disturbance and can include developing bioretention areas, enhanced swales, permeable pavers and pervious concrete.
-Green Infrastructure must be designed, installed and maintained correctly to avoid repairs or reinstallation.
+Many communities experience challenges with urban flooding and stormwater management.
+For years, cities have been designed to act as funnels to convey water quickly, which causes downstream pollution and long-term health and safety concerns.
+However, these cities are revising their stormwater management guidelines to directly address these issues.
+These updates outline a set of best management practices for more flexibility, referred to as Green Infrastructure (GI).
+GI is a cost-effective approach to managing stormwater runoff by treating it as a resource rather than a disturbance, and can include developing bioretention areas, enhanced swales, permeable pavers and pervious concrete that slow down the flow of stormwater and allow it to be more successfully infiltrated into the ground.
+GI must be designed, installed and maintained correctly to avoid repairs or reinstallation.

 Southface is offering this training in the new GI Stormwater protocols to help you avoid any installation missteps as you expand your business offerings.
 Our training is a one-day event for builders, contractors and developers who are seeking to comply with the recent updates to the Georgia Stormwater Management Manual which many cities throughout the state have adopted.

 Upon completion of this training, trainees will be able to:

 - Implement correct construction sequencing protocol for Best Management Practices (BMPs).

 - Read and interpret a landscape plan for BMPs.

 - Interpret a topographic map and perform slope calculations in order to understand the effects of grading and drainage on BMPs.